Apple CEO Tim Cook got 46% compensation bump to $12.8 million thanks to company’s 2017 rebound

 As a result, the value of Cook’s compensation also included “security expenses in the amount of $224,216” and “personal air travel expenses in the amount of $93,109.”

-Fiscal 2017 was also a good one for shareholders as Apple’s stock rose 36.7 percent over the 12 months.
+Fiscal 2017 was also a good one for shareholders, as Apple’s stock rose 36.7 percent over the 12 months.